crewstories/Terms-of-Use-and-Privacy-Policy/TermsOfUse.md

 You can terminate these Terms at any time and for any reason by deleting your account.

-Crew may also terminate these Terms with you at any time, for any reason, at our sole discretion, and without advanced notice.
+Views may also terminate these Terms with you at any time, for any reason, at our sole discretion, and without advanced notice.
 That means that we may stop providing you with any Services, or impose new or additional limits on your ability to use the Services.
 For example, we may deactivate your account due to prolonged inactivity, and we may reclaim your username at any time for any reason.

 Regardless of who terminates these Terms, both you and Crew continue to be bound by Sections 3, 6, 10, 13-22 of the Terms.